-Layers of dust thicker than 5mm can insulate the machine, resulting in overheating.
+Deposits of dust have a thermal insulation effect, which can lead to the machine overheating.
 The maximum surface temperature of the machine cannot be adhered to.
 The dust can ignite, resulting in an explosion.
 This can result in death, serious injury or material damage.